Reviewer Guidelines

 be sent to the author(s) so consider them carefully.

-Where changes are required to the article, these need to be clearly
+Where changes are required to the paper, these need to be clearly

 described in your feedback.
-Where the article is considered not yet ready for publication, it would
+Where the paper is considered not yet ready for publication, it would

 be useful if you could provide critical feedback on why and also what

-suggesting an alternative publication if the article is well written but is
+suggesting an alternative publication if the paper is well written but is

 |